-A chapter 13 bankruptcy filing can help you stop a foreclosure, and if the circumstances are right, you may be able to save your home.
-A chapter 13 bankruptcy filing will allow you to catch up on your mortgage arrears over a prolonged period of time, typically three or five years.
-Once you are more than 3 months behind on your mortgage payment, the bank will expect that you catch up on all of your arrears or else face foreclosure.
-The chapter 13 bankruptcy buys you time and forces the bank to allow you to pay back the mortgage arrears over time, instead of in a lump sum.
+In addition to stopping a pending foreclosure, a chapter 13 bankruptcy filing will allow you to catch up on your mortgage arrearage over a prolonged period of time, typically three or five years.
+The problem is that once you are more than 3 months behind on your mortgage payments the bank will expect you to pay them the entire amount owed at once in order to reinstate your mortgage.
+They will not put you on a payment plan and allow you to get caught up over time.
+The chapter 13 bankruptcy solves that problem.
+It buys you time and forces the bank to allow you to pay back the mortgage arrears over time, instead of in a lump sum.
 The $12,000 in mortgage arrears for instance can be paid at a rate of $200 per month over the course of sixty months, instead of writing a check for the full amount.

-Finally, for those individuals who cannot pass the Means Test and qualify for a chapter 7 bankruptcy, you may be “forced” into a chapter 13 bankruptcy.
+Finally, for those individuals who cannot “pass” the Means Test and qualify for a chapter 7 bankruptcy, you may be “forced” into a chapter 13 bankruptcy.
 The bankruptcy court will expect you to contribute all of your disposable income as determined by the Means Test for a period of three or five years.
 If you make all your monthly payments in a timely fashion your reward is a chapter 13 bankruptcy discharge.
 Meaning the amount of money that you still owe to your unsecured creditors after you have completed the chapter 13 plan is forgiven.
 For most folks this means monthly payments that are generally much smaller than what they would be paying outside of bankruptcy.

 Please note that this is just a broad overview of how a chapter 13 bankruptcy works.

 Take the first step towards financial freedom.
-Contact me right now to set up your free initial consultation.
+Contact me right now to set up your initial consultation.
 There are no obligations and you will feel better after we talk.